JelenaQARakic/QA-Portfolio/Bug reports and improvements using Dev Tools.md

 **Expected Result:**

-The application should load without any JavaScript errors, and the Bootstrap JavaScript file should be executed successfully.
+The application should load without any JavaScript errors and the Bootstrap JavaScript file should be executed successfully.

 **Actual Result:**